Sebazzz/sebazzz.github.io/_posts/2022-01-27-thingies-on-prusa-printers.md

 This made it the most viable alternative to me - and they have an easy to use migration service to migrate all your models from Thingiverse.
 My choice was made!

+*Update: As [bomas_lulz](https://www.thingiverse.com/thing:5219681/comments#comment-6334537) also here in the comments says: PrusaPrinters.org also has challenges that pay out in actual Prusament (filament from Prusa) - and apparently one of the former Thingiverse devs works on PrusaPrinters.org*

 ## Shutting down my Thingiverse account

 The only thing left is shutting down my Thingiverse account and spread awareness of Thingiverse alternatives.
 For this occasion I have made a 3D model to mark my Thingiverse account as "dead".